Any fool can tell a story. Humans do it all the time:

 Seeding your story with info happens right up until the end of the editing process, so always be on the look out for nuggets of information you can lay down early on.

 Things to thunk in your brain: What info do you need to sneak into the reader’s brain without them noticing?
 Do you need a list of stuff so you can check it’s adequately seeded?
 Do you have minor subplots that link back into the main stream of the story and how?

 3. Point of view

 How much do you need to worry about point of view?
 Here again we have one of those infuriating writing issues where the answer is: just enough but not too much.
-Good ol’ Harry Potter is written in a bog standard third person omniscient and it works just fine.
+Pratchett’s books are written third person omniscient and it works just fine.
 There’s enough complexity and intrigue and twists and turns that a straight run through the story in a comfortable and familiar POV works great.
-(And yeah, it’s also a kids’ book but shhh.)
 But then there’s Markus Zusak’s The Book Thief, which tells an old and familiar story – everyone you love dies in World War II – and spins it into something beautiful and ethereal and just ohmygod-my-heart-is-aching-so-hard by telling the story from the point of view of Death.
 Or Jennifer Egan’s A Visit From The Good Squad, which tells a bog standard story of a troubled young woman finding her way in the world via the point of view of a number of other people in her life, thus creating a vivid tale which leaps through times and swoops in and out of truths.